Student debt to be erased for 40K borrowers, 3.6M brought closer to cancelation: Here’s why - NewsBreak

 The Education Department said it will also be tackling “forbearance steering.”
 In some cases, the FSA found borrowers were placed in forbearance – meaning they didn’t have to make a payment, or were able to make a smaller payment temporarily but are unable to get any closer to forgiveness or repaying the loan – when an IDR could have been more beneficial.

 Now, the department will count forbearances of more than 12 consecutive months and more than 36 months total toward loan forgiveness, either under IDR or PSLF.
 This is a one-time action and borrowers who were sent into forbearance can file a complaint with the FSA here .
-Moving forward, student loan servicers will be restricted in their ability to put borrowers into forbearance, the Education Department added.Dog abandoned outside Tampa animal shelter on Easter
+Moving forward, student loan servicers will be restricted in their ability to put borrowers into forbearance, the Education Department added.The 26 US counties where homeownership is now unaffordable: report

 After flaws believed to be causing borrowers to miss out on progress toward IDR forgiveness were found, the FSA will also be reviewing the payment-tracking procedures.
 According to Tuesday’s release, Cardona has directed the FSA to provide one-time revisions of payments to address past inaccuracies and amend the payment counting for IDR payment plans.